jmllegrand/retainApp/README.md

 - Add a note to the collection of notes based on some events
 - Using (again) EventEmitter to pass back a object to the parent component
 - use the submit on form

+## Step 9
+- use the focus event to condition the div visibility